cmichi/check_timed_logs_fast/README.md

 | Rust Rewrite      | 0.031 sec | 0.676 sec  | 83.088 sec |
 | Improvement       | 96.4 %    | 96.6 %     |            |

-These metrics provide only a rough idea, I haven't looked in detail at the exact difference in RAM usage (it doesn't seem to have increased though).
+These metrics provide a rough idea, I haven't looked in detail at the exact difference in RAM usage (it doesn't seem to have increased though).
 The performance is also dependent on the complexity of the regular expression.